QuackingPlums/RasPi-TempLogger/README.md

 1x 4K7 resistor

 **Connecting the DS18B20:**
-Connect pin 1 (GND) on the 18B20 to pin 6 (GND) on the RPi.
+Connect pin 1 (GND) on the 18B20 to pin 6 (GND) on the RPi
-Connect pin 2 (DQ) on the 18B20 to pin 7 (GPIO4) on the RPi.
+Connect pin 2 (DQ) on the 18B20 to pin 7 (GPIO4) on the RPi
-Connect pin 3 (VDD) on the 18B20 to pin 1 (3V3) on the RPi.
+Connect pin 3 (VDD) on the 18B20 to pin 1 (3V3) on the RPi
-Put the 4k7 resistor between pins 2 and 3 on the 18B20.
+Put the 4k7 resistor between pins 2 and 3 on the 18B20

 **Install LKMs:**
 1-wire GPIO driver: